Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Introduction

-\blue{All the aforementioned methods address the inter-robot relative localization problem within a global reference frame, as illustrated in Fig. \ref{rl_figure} A. However, for nonholonomic robots, relative pose estimation between robots must be conducted in a distributed manner within the local coordinate frame, as shown in Fig. \ref{rl_figure} B. This poses significant challenges when relying solely on relative distance measurements.
-Fortunately, by increasing the IO displacement of each robot within its odometer frame, the relative yaw angle between the two robots can be estimated \cite{Jiang2019TAES,Wang2023TM,Xie2023TRO}.
+All the aforementioned methods assume that the IO frames of all robots are directionally aligned, as illustrated in Fig. \ref{rl_figure} A. This assumption is usually achieved by equipping robots with sensors such as compasses, which are highly susceptible to interference from ambient magnetic field variations \cite{silic2019correcting}.
+For a nonholonomic robot with its own local frame, the orientation of this frame changes dynamically as the robot moves, resulting in no consistently aligned direction.
+As a result, relative pose estimation between nonholonomic robots must be conducted within local frame, as shown in Fig. \ref{rl_figure} B, which is challenging relying solely on relative distance measurements.
+Fortunately, by increasing the IO displacement of each robot within its odometer frame, the relative yaw angle between the two robots can be estimated \cite{Xie2023TRO}.
 The core concept involves formulating an optimization problem that relates real-time distance measurements and the relative pose between robots.
-In these methods, only UWB distance and local IO measurements are adopted to estimate relative pose estimation between two robots.
-Nevertheless, all these methods \cite{Xie2020TRO,Liu2023Auto,Wang2023TM,Xie2023TRO} require that the relative motion between robots satisfy the persistently excited (PE) condition to ensure the convergence of the relative localization estimators.
+Nevertheless, all these methods \cite{Liu2023Auto,Wang2023TM,Xie2023TRO} require that the relative motion between robots satisfy the persistently excited (PE) condition to ensure the convergence of the relative localization estimators.
 In other words, these methods require that robots maintain a non-zero relative velocity at all times.
 This is typically achieved through the introduction of continuous excitation noise \cite{Liu2023Auto} and periodic oscillation signals \cite{Xie2019TCNS,Xie2023TRO} of varying amplitudes into the control inputs of the robots.
 The disadvantage lies in the contradiction between the motion needed for PE localization enhancement and relatively stationary formation control tasks, which can result in uneven motion trajectories and diminish control performance.
 To address this issue, a rotating UWB tag has been used to achieve the PE condition \cite{Liu2023RAL}.
 However, this solution significantly increases the complexity of the sensor equipment on each robot and raises the failure rate.
-So far, there are few studies focused on the implementation of distributed formation control for multiple nonholonomic robots using only UWB and IO measurements. }
+So far, there are few studies focused on the implementation of distributed formation control for multiple nonholonomic robots using only UWB and IO measurements.